Business & Economic Development Forum 2017

 Chair - Rob Harman, Alliance Real Estate Professionals

 MISSION: The committee will advocate on behalf of economic development and focus on an improved business environment and will form alliances and advocate on legislation at the City, County, and State levels that have an impact on local businesses or economic development in western Sussex County.

 FORUM: The committee will continue to provide the opportunity for State, County, municipal representatives, local civic and non-profit organizations, and local business people to interact and exchange information at monthly meetings.
-These will continue to be held on the second Thursday of each month.
+These will continue to be held on the second Thursday of each month at 11:30am at locations in both Seaford and Laurel.
 The committee will continue to encourage the general membership to attend.

 BUSINESSPERSON OF THE YEAR RECOGNITION AWARD: The committee will initiate the selection of candidates [must be a Chamber member], and make a selection to recommend to the Board of Directors for a vote, and coordinate the presentation at the annual Fall Dinner and Awards Ceremony.